How to Pay Anonymously. Anonymous Payment Methods Explained

 Simply sign up for the credit card online and then use it to purchase items online, and, in some cases, in stores, by giving retailers the card details.
 It works just like a pay-as-you-go SIM card, in that you add money to it, and then use it.

-Masking literally means that all relevant information about you, including your address, is masked by the service, including how your transactions are shown to your credit card providers.
+Masking refers to the process of concealing all pertinent details about you, including your address, through the service.
+This includes the way your transactions are presented to your credit card providers.

 First, there is the issue of card limits.
 Masked cards generally don’t allow you to spend more than $500.
 Another con with masked cards is that you cannot use them for recurring payments, such as that gym membership you hoped for.
 Finally, masked cards can get ever so confusing.
 Imagine using one false names for one thing, and another false name for another thing.
 It’s downright complicated.